Most Active Speaker

 Actions

-Dennis works for Aviva Solutions, is a Microsoft MVP and a veteran hands-on architect in the .NET space with a special interest in writing clean code, Domain Driven Design, Event Sourcing and everything agile.
-He specializes in designing enterprise solutions based on the .NET technologies as well as providing coaching on all aspects of designing, building and maintaining enterprise systems.
-He is the author of https://www.fluentassertions.com, a very popular .NET assertion framework, https://www.liquidprojections.net, a set of libraries for building Event Sourcing architectures and he has been maintaining coding guidelines for C# on https://www.csharpcodingguidelines.com since 2001.
-He also keeps a blog on his everlasting quest for better solutions at https://www.continuousimprover.com.
-You can reach him on Twitter through https://twitter.com/ddoomen and on Mastodon through https://mastodon.social/@ddoomen.
+Dennis is a Microsoft MVP and Principal Consultant at Dutch Microsoft consultancy firm Aviva Solutions.
+With 27 years of experience under his belt as a software architect and/or lead developer, he specializes in designing full-stack enterprise solutions based on .NET as well as providing coaching on all aspects of designing, building, documenting, deploying and maintaining software systems in an agile world.
+He is the author of Fluent Assertions, an assertion library to make your unit tests look great, Liquid Projections, a set of libraries for building Event Sourcing projections and he has been maintaining coding guidelines for C# since 2001.
+You can find him on Twitter, Mastodon and BlueSky.

 Awards